Other links:

 • Theories and Issues of International Relations

-Inter-American relations, Latin American politics, hegemony, agency in IR, the influence of weaker/smaller states, US foreign policy.
+Inter-American relations, Latin American politics, hegemony, agency in IR, the role of weaker/smaller states, US foreign policy.

 Peer-reviewed: